 We require one-piece swimsuits (no tankini’s please) for the functionality of camp.
 Our various water activities such as the splash pad and pool, zip line, blob, tubing, and other activities, make it essential to abide by this requirement.
 Cut-off shirts or short shorts are not conducive for the activities of the camp environment.
 Clothing with inappropriate images or slogans are not allowed.

-Camp store punch cards, as an alternative to cash for the camp store, are offered for overnight campers.
-Pre-ordered punch cards in the amount of $10 or $20 must be pre-ordered at the time of online registration.
+Punch cards, as an alternative to cash for the camp store, are offered for overnight campers.
+Punch cards in the amount of $10 or $20 can be pre-ordered at the time of online registration.

 Lost and Found